alexfernandez/alexfernandez.github.io/2017/origins-language.md

 [deixis](https://en.wikipedia.org/wiki/Deixis).

-This era is therefore the "ground zero" of language: the common base with animals.
+This era is therefore the "ground zero" of language: the common base with animals, with deictic information added on top.

 ### Single Consonants